KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     ===================================== =============================== =============

+.. _widget_delay:

 Communication Delay
 -------------------

-If communication delay is enabled (eg. using RemoteTech), you will still be able to interact with a GUI, but changes to values and messages will incur a signal delay.
-Similarly, changes to values in the GUI will be delayed coming back.
+If communication delay is enabled (eg. using RemoteTech), you will still be able to interact with a GUI, but changes to values and messages will incur the same sort of signal delay that interactive control over the vessel would incur.
+(If your vessel can be controlled immediately because there's a kerbal on board, then your GUI for the vessel can be controlled immediately, but if your attempts to control the vessel are being subject to a signal delay, then your attempts to click on the GUI elements will get the same delay).
+Similarly, changes to values in the GUI will be delayed coming back by the same rules.
 Some things such as GUI creation, adding widgets, etc. are immediate for simplicity.